isomerpages/moe-stanthonyspri/_the-anthonian-experience/CCA@SAPS/CCA@SAPS.md

 CCAs provide many opportunities for authentic and experiential learning.
 Through CCA participation, Anthonians will develop and demonstrate:

-*   passion,
+*   passion
 *   leadership and teamwork
 *   friendship and belonging
 *   a spirit of service to the community
 *   knowledge, skills and values related to their chosen CCA, which allow students to experience accomplishment and success
-*   core values, social and emotional competencies and 21st century competencies.
+*   core values, social and emotional competencies and 21st century competencies

 The school offers the following CCAs
 ![](/images/cca@saps.png)